JamesSullivan/personal_site_nextjs/_posts/keyboard-shortcuts.md

 ---
 title: "Keyboard Shortcuts"
-description: A placeholder for useful OS, VS Code and other keyboard shortcuts
+d<kbd>Esc</kbd>ription: A placeholder for useful OS, VS Code and other keyboard shortcuts
 excerpt: "Keyboard Shortcuts for the Desktop (Gnome/Windows), Web Browsers, and VS Code"
 date: "2023-07-28T09:35:07.323Z"